 Learn more about taking an Uber with a Baby or Toddler here.

-Things to Bring for Visiting Huntington Beach with a Baby or Toddler
+Huntington Beach with a Toddler Packing List

 - If you are planning on doing meals in the hotel, a portable travel high chair will help keep your baby or toddler in one place!

 - A lightweight travel stroller is perfect for toddlers that get tired or for doing naps on the go.
 A stroller travel bag will help protect it if you are flying.

 - If you are sharing a room in the hotel, give your baby or toddler their own space and help them sleep at any time of day with a SlumberPod.